-Child Care services for the Cash Assistance Program recipients are administered by the DES Child Care Administration (CCA).
+Child care services for Cash Assistance recipients are administered by the DES Child Care Administration (CCA).
 These services are coordinated with other child care services funded by other sources, i.e., Child Care and Development Fund (CCDF), Title XX Social Services Block Grant (SSBG), and state general funds.
 DES is the Designated Lead Agency for the CCDF.
 The administration of these services is coordinated in order to provide for a seamless child care delivery system.

-The DES CCA within DERS is responsible for the planning, policy, and the day-to-day operation of child care programs which provide services to the Cash Assistance Program recipients and other families eligible for child care services.
+The DES CCA within DERS is responsible for the planning, policy, and the day-to-day operations of child care programs that provide services to Cash Assistance benefits recipients and other families eligible for child care services.

 More specifically, child care services are designed to help eligible families with the cost of child care to allow parents to participate in employment and specific education and training activities related to employment.
-Child care is provided for a portion of a 24-hour day when neither parent is available to provide care due to these activities.
+Child care is provided for the portion of the day when neither parent is available to provide care.